decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     isPointerLocked: boolean;
 }

-// Warning: (ae-missing-release-tag) "Position" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PBPosition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface PBPosition {